Best Things to do in Galway City

 Can’t get to the Claddagh Museum?
 Purchase your Claddagh ring or even a Claddagh door knocker from Amazon.
 Just click on the photo for a closer look.

 Beautifully delicate ladies Claddagh and a heavier men’s Claddagh both in gold.
-Or this cool door knocker which I love.

 St Nicholas of Myra Church

 Down a little side alley from Shop street, you will spot the 14th century Church of St Nicholas of Myra, built from Connemara Marble and local limestone and named for the saint otherwise known as Santa Claus.